DUNE/2x2_Slow_Controls/SpellmanHV/README.md

 For setting a voltage, setting a current, or ramping up/down the Spellman, you will have to enter two arguments after python SpellmanCTL_py3.py.
 The argument will have to be in the order command then value.
 The units for the value you enter will either be in kV or mA depending on whether you are setting the voltage, setting the current, or ramping the voltage.

-To run the commands SetSP_V, SetSP_I, or RampTo:
+To run the command RampTo:

 ```bash
 python SpellmanCTL_py3.py <command> <value>